JetBrains/kotlin-web-site/docs/topics/gradle.md

 The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/) is available for testing different Kotlin projects.

-Add the dependency on `kotlin-test` to the `commonTest` source set.
-The Gradle plugin will infer the corresponding test dependency for each source set:
+Add the dependency `kotlin-test` to the `commonTest` source set, and the Gradle plugin will infer the corresponding test dependencies for each source set:
 * `kotlin-test-common` and `kotlin-test-annotations-common` for common source sets
 * `kotlin-test-junit`/`kotlin-test-junit-5`/`kotlin-test-testng` for JVM source sets
 * `kotlin-test-js` for Kotlin/JS source sets